Public and Non-Profit Management

 SIG Chair

-Elke Loeffler, Birmingham University, UK
+Elke Loeffler, University of Birmingham, UK

 SIG Programme Chair